 To date, the following members of the Springfield College family have shared with us their connections to the Tokyo 2021 Summer Olympics:

-Mikaili Charlemagne '23, scheduled to swim the 50-meter freestyle representing her home country of Saint Lucia on July 30 – The Springfield College Health Science major and student-athlete will represent her home country of Saint Lucia in the swimming 50-meter freestyle.
-Mikaili has earned dean's list for her academic excellence in each of her four semesters on the campus.
+Mikaili Charlemagne '23, took part in the 50-meter freestyle swim representing her home country of Saint Lucia on July 30 – The Springfield College Health Science major and student-athlete has earned dean's list for her academic excellence in each of her four semesters on the campus.

 Entering her junior year at Springfield College, the 18-year old is no stranger to competing on the international stage.
 Previously, she raced in the 100 free at the 2017 FINA World Championships in Hungary and traveled to South Korea in 2019 for the World Aquatics Championship where she represented Saint Lucia in the 100 free and 50 fly.